List of accidents and incidents involving the Boeing B-52 Stratofortress: 1963

 On 24 January, a B-52C (tail number 53‑0406) on a training mission out of Westover AFB, lost its vertical stabilizer due to buffeting during low-level flight, and crashed on the west side of Elephant Mountain near Greenville, Maine.
 Of the nine crew members aboard, two survived the crash.

 On 30 January, B-52E (tail number 57‑0018) attached to 6th Bombardment Wing out of Walker AFB, New Mexico, crashed when the tail broke off in turbulence.
 The aircraft crashed over the Sangre de Cristo Mountains 10 mi northwest of Mora, New Mexico.
 Of the crew on board, two died and four ejected successfully.

 On 19 November, another "E" model (tail number 56‑0655) from 6th Bombardment Wing was destroyed in a fire during maintenance work at Walker AFB, New Mexico.
 No injuries have been recorded.

 On 23 December, B-52F (tail number 57‑0043) from 454th Bombardment Wing out of Columbus AFB crashed minutes after takeoff.
 The aircraft flew into clouds shortly after takeoff and came out of the clouds inverted and crashed into the ground.
 All nine on board died.

 1964

-A "Broken Arrow" incident: On 13 January 1964, the vertical stabilizer broke off B-52D (tail number 55‑0060, call sign "Buzz 14") causing a crashed on Savage Mountain in western Maryland.
+A "Broken Arrow" incident: On 13 January 1964, the vertical stabilizer broke off B-52D (tail number 55‑0060, call sign "Buzz 14") causing a crash on Savage Mountain in western Maryland.
 After an Operation Chrome Dome mission to Europe, the aircraft was being ferried from Westover AFB to Turner AFB, in Albany, Georgia.
 While cruising at about 30000 ft excessive turbulence in a winter storm caused structural failure of the aircraft; the fin and rudder assembly was wrenched off the aircraft.
 The two MK53 nuclear bombs being ferried were found "relatively intact in the wreckage".
 Four of the crew of five ejected but two of them died due to exposure from the winter cold.